Nuremberg kitchen

 Nuremberg kitchen is the traditional English name for a specific type of dollhouse, similar to a room box, usually limited to a single room depicting a kitchen.
 The name references the city of Nuremberg, the center of the nineteenth-century German toy industry.
-In German the toy is known as a Puppenküche (literally “dolls’ kitchen”).
+In German the toy is known as a Puppenküche (literally "dolls' kitchen").

 Description

 Most surviving examples show variations on a standard form: a single reduced-scale room with the front wall and ceiling missing, rather like a miniaturized stage set, allowing convenient access to the interior and an unobstructed view of the minuscule items within.
-Often the side walls flair out from the back at wide angles, creating a trapezoid floorplan and presenting a more dramatic display of the contents.
+Often the side walls flare out from the back at wide angles, creating a trapezoid floorplan and presenting a more dramatic display of the contents.
 Some might have a roof above or a pantry to one side, but these are exceptions.
 Typically, but not always, the fittings are arranged symmetrically, with a cooking range in the center of the rear wall (a raised masonry hearth with a chimney in early versions, or a metal stove in later ones), with cupboards, shelves, and other storage furniture to either side.
 They often house an abundant collection of pots, pans, and dishes filling or even overflowing the space.
 Later nineteenth-century examples are often highly embellished with decorative trimmings.
 Many of these features pertain more to making these miniatures seem attractive than they do to accurately depicting full-scale kitchens.